 - Email Metrics – If you are using an email marketing solution like MailChimp (our favorite), Constant Contact or any of the several that are out there, you should be tracking open rates and click rates to see how your subscribers are engaging.
 MailChimp even allows for A/B testing so that you can determine how different approaches to the same message perform, allowing you to improve future mailings.

 - Custom Measuring Solutions – Sometimes measuring the effectiveness of a campaign isn’t so easy.
 Radio, for instance, can be difficult to measure.
 In these cases, you may need to get creative.
 Creating unique pages on your website to associate with these campaigns is one solution (and you can use Google Analytics and a call tracking number to get the best data).
 You can also create and promote a unique offer that you ask customers to reference when placing an order or making a purchase.
 Having a solid plan to record the use of promotional offers is important in these cases.

 Of course this list is not complete depending on the marketing solutions you employ.
-If you’re using an automated marketing platform like HubSpot or Infusionsoft, there is a TON of data that you can use to beef up your campaign and get better results.
+If you’re using an automated marketing platform like HubSpot or Infusionsoft, there is a TON of data that you can use to beef up your campaign, get better results, and improve marketing ROI.

 What is most important this year is that you take steps to better measure the effectiveness of your marketing investments and use that data to make smarter decisions.
 The data that we’ve collected over the years has helped our clients realize that digital and inbound marketing can deliver 10x greater results than traditional marketing.
 This, in turn, has helped them to embrace a once scary investment and soar well above what they thought was possible for their companies.